-Video can be highly effective as a persuasive and engaging form of web content.
+Persuasive video can be a highly effective and engaging form of content.
 But all too often, it’s … well, not.

-Online video must be engaging before it can be persuasive.
-Just as with getting someone to read an entire article, the idea is to get someone to start watching, and keep watching until the end, or at least to the point where you prompt the viewer to take a desired action.
+Just as with getting someone to read an entire piece of persuasive writing, the idea is to get someone to start watching, and keep watching until the end, or at least to the point where you prompt the viewer to take a desired action.

 Video requires a greater attention investment due to the need to watch and listen.
-You’re restricting the options of the viewer significantly more than with audio, so you need to keep things tight and moving along at a nice clip.
+You’re restricting the options of the viewer significantly more than with audio, so you need to keep things tight and moving along.

-In other words, your pre-writing becomes more important with video that with audio.
-The question becomes whether you script out every word or not.
+In other words, your pre-writing becomes more important with video than with audio.
+The question becomes whether or not you script out every word.